-The BMW 3 series has been the compact executive car of choice for almost 10 years, after dominating the sector since 1975, so the latest sixth-generation model had some big boots to fill.
-That's not to say the old car was perfect, and the current 3 Series was long overdue after a series of improvements to the Audi A4 and Mercedes C-Class threatened to steal its thunder.
-The BMW design team worked hard on every aspect of the car to ensure improvement across the board and there's now a specification to suit all tastes and budget (well, for anyone with enough cash to consider buying a BMW).
-Entry-level is the ES, followed by ED, SE, Luxury, Modern and Sport, with the 4x4 xDrive finally brought to the UK, too, after years of being available in mainland Europe.
-You can get it as a stylish saloon or a more practical Touring estate.
-2013 also sees the introduction of a more spacious 3 Series GT saloon that promises to combine the sportier aspects of the saloon with the practicality of the estate.
+We don’t give away CarBuyer awards to just any car, so, as winner of the 2013 CarBuyer Best Executive Car award, you can imagine that we think that the BMW 3 Series is pretty special.
+The latest model may not look very different from the car it replaced, but it has bigger dimensions, more efficient engines and is easily the best 3 Series BMW have made yet.
+Which is a lofty statement given that the 3 Series has been the compact executive car of choice for nearly 10 years, after the series has dominated the sector since its original launch way back in 1975.
+So this sixth-generation model had some big boots to fill, which it does in spades.
+The old car wasn’t perfect, however, and the improvements ushered in with the new car were arguably long overdue, especially as some updates to the Mercedes C-Class and Audi A4 threatened to leave it lagging behind.
+The BMW design team has worked long and hard on virtually every aspect of the car to make sure it has improved across the board and it's safe to say that there's now a specification to suit all tastes and budget (well, for those with enough money to consider buying a BMW in the first place).
+The entry-level model is the ES, followed by ED, SE, Luxury, Modern and Sport, with the 4x4 xDrive finally on sale in the UK, too, after years of only being available in mainland Europe.
+The 3 Series also comes as either a stylish saloon or a more practical Touring estate.
+2013 also saw the introduction of a more spacious 3 Series GT saloon that combines the sportier aspects of the saloon with the greater practicality of the estate.